zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 First thing first, let us enable the Unreal Test Suite GUI, as explained in the [official documentation](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/index.html#enablingautomationtestplugins).
 Within the test suite, one can find both the Engine tests and the project-specific ones, and run all or a subset of them.

 The easiest method to write a test is by means of the `IMPLEMENT_SIMPLE_AUTOMATION_TEST` macro.
-It requires a class name, a test name (shown in the GUI) and some flags (in order to filter them by their type).
+It requires a class name, a test name (shown in the GUI), and some flags (in order to filter them by their type).

 ```
 IMPLEMENT_SIMPLE_AUTOMATION_TEST(FMyAwesomeTest, "Test path.Test name", EAutomationTestFlags::ApplicationContextMask | EAutomationTestFlags::ProductFilter)